State

 New Mexico |

-- If employee leaves involuntarily: You're required to pay them within 5 days of their last day.
+- If the employee leaves involuntarily: You're required to pay them within 5 days of their last day.

-- If employee leaves voluntarily: You're required to pay them on or before the company's next regular payday.
+- If the employee leaves voluntarily: You're required to pay them on or before the company's next regular payday.

 |